syngit-org/syngit/README.md

 ## License

-This operator has been built using the [kubebuilder]("https://book.kubebuilder.io/") framework.
+This operator has been built using the [kubebuilder](https://book.kubebuilder.io/) framework.
 The framework is under the Apache-2.0 License.
-The same license is used for the syngit operator and can be found in the file LICENSE.md.
+The Apache-2.0 license is also used for the syngit operator and can be found in the [LICENSE](./LICENSE.md) file.